rohithegde/rohithegde.github.com/_posts/2020-08-15-az-300-preparation.md

 ### Whizlabs practice tests

 - [This offering](https://www.whizlabs.com/microsoft-azure-certification-az-300/practice-tests/){:target="_blank" rel="nofollow"} helped me a lot.
-- The 5 practice tests (+ 1 free test [here](https://www.whizlabs.com/microsoft-azure-certification-az-300/free-test/)c) really take you the cleaners.
+- The 5 practice tests (+ 1 free test [here](https://www.whizlabs.com/microsoft-azure-certification-az-300/free-test/){:target="_blank" rel="nofollow"} really take you the cleaners.
 They are actually tougher than the actual exam.
-- The passing scored needed is 80% here.
+- **The passing scored needed is 80% here**.
 - The duration of each test was around 2.5 hours though I completed each test within an hour.
 - My scores :